DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "...No problem."

-There were Jeanne and Fairin.
+There were Jeanne and Farin.
 And away from them were Saki and Ashlan, who fell on their backs.

 "Ashlan, you shameless, you used this opportunity to grab my ass!"